 To promote the integration of refugees and migrants in their host communities, UNHCR works closely with local authorities, civil society and the private sector and supports providing vocational training to Venezuelans.
 UNHCR is also supporting the relocation of Venezuelan refugees and migrants to places with more employment opportunities and services.

 UNHCR works with governments across the region to strengthen registration and national asylum systems and advocates for the socio-economic inclusion and local integration of refugees and migrants.

 Together with civil society and governmental partners, UNHCR supports temporary shelters and accommodation networks, community infrastructure interventions, child-friendly spaces, and spaces for breastfeeding mothers at border crossing points.

 A comprehensive cash transfer programme helps refugees and migrants to meet their most urgent needs, such as food, rent and utilities.
 By receiving this support, Venezuelans contribute to the economies of hosting communities by purchasing services and goods locally.

-Anti-xenophobia campaigns have been implemented by UNCHR and partners in different countries to curb discrimination and promote peaceful coexistence between Venezuelans and host communities.
+Anti-xenophobia campaigns have been implemented by UNHCR and partners in different countries to curb discrimination and promote peaceful coexistence between Venezuelans and host communities.